tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

 * Proceedings of the 31st International Conference on Machine Learning, Beijing, China, 2014

 ## problem
-* computing the stochastic policy gradient may require more samples, especially if the action space has many dimensions.
+* computing the stochastic policy gradient may **require more samples**, especially if the action space has **many** dimensions.

 ## idea: deterministic policy gradients (theorem 1)
 * vs stochastic case
   * In the stochastic case: the policy gradient integrates over both state and action spaces,
-  * in the deterministic case: it only integrates over the state space.
+  * in the deterministic case:  the policy gradient **only** integrates over the state space.
-* to choose actions according to a stochastic behaviour policy (to ensure adequate exploration), but to learn about a deterministic target policy (exploiting the ef- ficiency of the deterministic policy gradient)
+* to choose actions according to a stochastic behaviour policy (to ensure adequate exploration), but to **learn about a deterministic target policy** (exploiting the efficiency of the deterministic policy gradient)
-* use the deterministic policy gradient to derive an off-policy actor-critic algorithm that estimates the action-value function using a differentiable function approximator, and then updates the policy parameters in the direction of the approximate action-value gradient.
+  * use the deterministic policy gradient to derive an off-policy actor-critic algorithm that estimates the action-value function using a differentiable function approximator, and
-* introduce a notion of **compatible function approximation** for deterministic policy gradients, to ensure that the approximation does not bias the policy gradient.
+  * then updates the policy parameters in the direction of the approximate action-value gradient.
-* the theory below shows that, like the stochastic policy gradient theorem, there is no need to compute the gradient of the state distribution;
+* present the theory that shows that, like the stochastic policy gradient theorem, there is no need to compute the gradient of the state distribution;

 ## setup